moq-wg/moq-transport/draft-lcurley-warp.md

 Subscribers interact with "MoQ Relays" by sending subscriptions to aspects of media representations within a WarpMediaSession.
-Relays forward the published media objects to the subscribers matching the `SubscrptionId` in the subscribe request.
+Relays forward the published media objects to the subscribers matching the `SubscriptionId` in the subscribe request.
 However, Relays MUST be willing to act on behalf of the subscriptions before they can forward the media, which implies that the subscriptions MUST to be authorized.